tmoore2016/interpreter/README.md

-# doorkey
+# Doorkey, a Monkey Derivative
-Doorkey, The Monkey Derivative by Travis Moore
+## By Travis Moore

-By following "Writing an Interpreter in Go" by Thorsten Ball, https://interpreterbook.com/
+### By following "Writing an Interpreter in Go" by Thorsten Ball, https://interpreterbook.com/

 Doorkey is a tested interpreter written in the Go language.